-India is one of the biggest contributors to the annual global tally of deaths of children under five years old - nearly 1.1 million.
+India is one of the biggest contributors to the annual global tally of deaths of children under five years old - 11.7 lakh children die every year due to preventable causes.
 Save the Children is working to address this issue and ensure that no child dies of preventable causes.

 The approach which Save the Children follows in its intervention models is to strengthen the demand on the supply side.
 Our primary focus is on triggering a community-level mechanism which enables every community and families in the community) to understand the importance of all basic essential care and services related to maternal, newborn, child health and nutrition.
 This also includes developing coordination between sectors like Integrated Child Development Services Scheme (ICDS), Department of Health and Family Welfare and Panchayat Raj Institutions.
 To strengthen the supply side, Save the Children is working on enhancing the capacities of grassroot level health workers in the programme area to deliver maternal, newborn, child health and nutrition services with improved quality.

 The focus of our Newborn & Child Survival programmes is on demonstrating the replicability of proven high-impact models of care for maternal and newborn child health and nutrition.
 This is to provide an evidence base for the national health system, and to thereby influence policies and programmes to bring about a significant improvement in mortality and under-nutrition rates.
 We support the public health and nutrition delivery system while directly reducing neonatal, infant and child mortality rates in areas of operation.

 Our objectives of our Newborn & Child Survival programs are to increase the chances of survival of children between the ages of 0-5 years, to reduce levels of malnutrition in children & to improve new born and maternal health.
 We aim to steer the behaviour of communities towards better child health and nutrition practices.